Sometimes, you get a break just when you need one.

 Miss Abbey Scarlet - My lovely next door neighbour, and date for the evening.
 Blonde today, in a simple red t-shirt and a pair of jeans.
 Bare feet, as ever.
 Not exactly pulling out all the stops on the costume front, but every time she spoke to me I forgot my name.

-Reverend iDifficult Green - Taking time off from invading Bolivia in a submarine, 'Difficult brought his own murder weapons along.
+Reverend Max Green - Taking time off from invading Bolivia in a submarine, Herr Doktor Tunguska brought his own murder weapons along.
 I salute him; when he method acts, this guy goes deep.
 Of course, the Reverend's attire is his own.
 He's diverse.

 "Mrs" T-101 White - A late addition to the party.
 This decommissioned Terminator has been in the shed for a while, but agreed to cross-dress to play the cook and make up the boy/girl ratio.
 He rather liked the idea, actually, and already had his own pig-tailed wig.
 Worrying.
 The chef's apron was another late addition; we didn't want to frighten the horses.